Fashion of Madonna: Photo exhibitions

-Impact on some photographers
+Impact on some photographers/videographers

-A number of publications and photographers themselves commented on the impact of Madonna on their careers.
+A number of publications and photographers (and directors) themselves commented on the impact of Madonna on their careers, with authors Howie Singer and Bill Rosenblatt commenting she gave them "a higher profile and bigger budget opportunities".

+In 2004, fashion journalist Katie Grand noted constant references of Madonna in the works of Mert and Marcus.
 Mario Testino stated he became known outside of his business.
 In a conversation with Nigel Farndale, he further explained that she was the first non-model to collaborate with him and credited: "With her I knew I had discovered my style".
-In 2004, fashion journalist Katie Grand noted constant references of Madonna in the works of Mert and Marcus.

-Madonna persuaded Herb Ritts to make his videography debut, and finally directed her video "Cherish".
+Regarding Steven Meisel, an author described his photographs of Madonna "put him in the public eye and increased his popularity".
+The photographer himself credited her when shoot "The Beast Within" in 2004: "Now it's commonplace, but at that time, shooting film and stills simultaneously was kind of unexpected.
+Madonna pushed me to do that, in a way, because she would never really give me more than one day to do anything.
+I owe her my film career, in that sense".
+Similarly, Madonna persuaded Herb Ritts to make his videography debut, and finally directed her video "Cherish".
 Ritts told American Photo in 1989, "I don't know the first thing about video", admits, "but Madonna kept hounding me to do one for her, so I figured I'd give it a try".
+Portuguese-born Paris-based fashion photographer, Ricardo Gomes, became a frequent collaborator since 2019, and credited the singer to push him.